martinvicknair/greatsites.io/_pages/services.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Cloud hosting made easy with <a href="https://serverpilot.io/a/97d64f89192c" rel="sponsored nofollow">ServerPilot.io</a> Run your sites on a modern platform that grows with you. <a href="https://serverpilot.io/a/97d64f89192c" rel="sponsored nofollow">Get $10 in credits</a> for new accounts.</p>
+<p>Cloud hosting made easy with <a rel="sponsored nofollow" href="https://serverpilot.io/a/97d64f89192c">ServerPilot.io</a> Run your sites on a modern platform that grows with you. <a rel="sponsored nofollow" href="https://serverpilot.io/a/97d64f89192c">Get $10 in credits</a> for new accounts. </p>
 <!-- /wp:paragraph -->